The Complete History of Protein Powder

 Many of you reading this may or may not be familiar with Bob Hoffman.
-He was the owner of York Barbell as well as the coach of the United States Weightlifting team from the late 1940s through the early 1960s.
-Hoffman was a prominent figure in the iron game, rivaled only by that of the Weider brothers, who came to prominence in the 1970s.
+He was the owner of York Barbell as well as the coach of the United States Weightlifting team from the late 1940's through the early 1960's.
+Hoffman was a prominent figure in the birth of physical culture, rivaled only by that of the Weider brothers, who came to prominence in the 1970's.

-During his heyday, Hoffman and York Barbell were linked to some of the most popular and successful bodybuilders, powerlifters, and Olympic lifters, and he also ran a successful fitness magazine titled Health & Strength.
+During his heyday, Hoffman and York Barbell were linked to some of the most popular and successful bodybuilders, powerlifters, and Olympic lifters while also running successful fitness magazine titled Health & Strength.

 Hoffman finally came around to the idea of developing a line of supplements as he saw the changing landscape of the weightlifting and bodybuilding market.

-Interestingly enough, Hoffman wasn’t the first well-known weightlifter to sell supplements.
-Eugene Sandow, the godfather of bodybuilding, reportedly sold supplements back in the early 1900s!
+Interestingly enough, Hoffman was not the first well-known weightlifter to sell supplements.
+Eugene Sandow, the godfather of bodybuilding, reportedly sold supplements back in the early 1900's!

-According to Body Building, Sandow used a product called “Plasmon”, which may have been some form of whey or egg-based protein, but there’s not a substantial amount documenting its existence or success, so let’s get back to Hoffman and his burgeoning supplement line.
+According to folklore, Sandow used a product called “Plasmon”, which may have been some form of whey or egg-based protein, but there is not a substantial research documenting its existence or success.

-Well, around that time, a man named Irvin Johnson, who would later call himself Rheo H. Blair, was advertising “Johnson’s Hi Protein Food” in Hoffman’s Health and Strength magazine.
-Observing the volume of sales Johnson made along with the before & after photos included in the magazine, Hoffman finally came around to the idea that protein supplements had a place in one’s diet. (see, advertising does work!)
+In 1951, a man named Irvin Johnson, who would later call himself Rheo H. Blair, was advertising “Johnson’s Hi Protein Food” in Hoffman’s Health and Strength magazine.
+Observing the volume of sales Johnson made along with the before & after photos included in the magazine, Hoffman finally came around to the idea that protein supplements had a place in one’s diet.

 By 1952, Hoffman had cut ties with Johnson and debuted his own protein supplement, titled “Hi-Proteen”.
 While Hi-Protein was incredibly similar to Johnson’s “Hi Protein Food,” Hoffman insisted it was a separate product promising fast results and superior nutrition.